 If there is a "Crown Jewel" of Point O'Woods, it is the beach.
 It is the foremost reason that owners and visitors are drawn to POW and it is recognized as one of the nicest beaches on Long Island Sound.
 Much care and attention is focused on keeping the beach clean, safe and fun for all, whether you enjoy swimming, sunning, making sand castles or just relaxing with family and friends.

-Under the direction of the Beach Commissioner, the Point O’Woods staff and contractors ensure that the beach is kept in good condition through grading of the beach, regularly scheduled cleaning, repair and maintenance of the raft, swim lines and anything else necessary for the enjoyment of the residents of the beach.
-The commissioner also keeps current the DEEP permit and Army Corp of Engineers permit required.
+Under the direction of the Beach Commissioner, the Point O’Woods staff and contractors ensure that the beach is kept in good condition through grading of the beach, regularly scheduled cleaning, repair and maintenance of the raft and swim lines, and anything else necessary for the enjoyment of the residents of the beach.
+The Commissioner also keeps current the DEEP permit and Army Corp of Engineers permit required.
 All work done on the beach and swim and raft lines put in the water are done within the required regulations of these permits.

 Beach and Watercraft Safety